 Thanks to the Hindu religion, India is one of the most vegetarian-friendly countries in the world.

-Hinduists in India makes for the majority of the population as in up to 42 per cent of the Indian population, which totals 1.2 billion.
+Hinduists in India make up the majority of the population, up to 42 percent of the Indian population, which totals 1.2 billion.

-But, there is no official data on how many lifestyle vegans are in India or around the world.
+But, there is no official data on how many lifestyle vegans are in India or worldwide.

-Veganism sees an explosive rise and significant growth comes from Western countries, Eastern Europe, and Israel.
+Veganism is seeing an explosive rise, and significant growth comes from Western countries, Eastern Europe, and Israel.

 Finally, recent data shows that over the next ten years, at least 1 in 10 people will become vegan.